brtmax/actual-release-radar/README.md

 Somtimes a restart of Spotify is needed in order to update the playlists.

 ### Stuck on "Fetching followed artists..." or other fetching operations
 Not sure what causes this, but loggin out of the Spotify Developer Web Console and loggin back in fixed this for me.

-## License
-GLWTS